IFileFormat

 The found file format or null.

-Returns the first file format in the chain (see Next) that can read the given path.
+Returns the first file format in the chain (see Next) that can read the given path, according to the file suffix.

 CanWrite